akanadocs/docs-test/sp/database-maintenance.md

 | Table Name| Description|
 | ------ | ------- |
 | BOARD_ITEMS |  stores the tickets, discussions and reviews
-| COMMENTS |  stores the comments on the board items above
+| COMMENTS |  stores the comments on the board items above (Has FK with BOARD_ITEMS with cascading delete)
-| COMMENT_MARKS | stores the 'like/thumbs-up' votes for the comments
+| COMMENT_MARKS | stores the 'like/thumbs-up' votes for the comments (Has FK with COMMENTS with cascading delete)

 ### <a name="built-in"></a>Using the built-in jobs